Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 #### Long Term Learnings

-Looking what I have learned in this phase would be to not underestimate task sizes.
+Reflecting on what I have learned in this phase, a key point for me would be to not underestimate task sizes.
 Not only this, but I have also learned that what might not work for other people, doesn't mean it won't work for your use case, just set your expectations right.
 I have also learned that I need to be more proactive in asking for help when I am stuck, as I spent a lot of time trying to figure out why the Websocket connection was not being established, as it would have saved time if I had asked for help earlier.

 ## Phase 2 Development